ex0dus-0x/ex0dus-0x.github.io/_posts/2021-02-25-exploring-linux-evasion.md

 For detection engineers, this makes it easy to automatically bypass classical anti-analysis techniques that all assume some type of parent debugger spawning and latching onto the malicious sample.
 Rather than spending time manually reverse-engineering, it's now possible to spawn threats and continue examining their capabilities without manual analyst intervention.
 So for security telemetry, rather than answering the question "how do I beat *x* anti-analysis technique", eBPF instead answers "how can I beat *all* the techniques automatically?".

-However, as cool and revolutionary this technology is, I want to present a new anti-analysis technique where a malware sample propagated in any Linux environment, host or container, can detect an active eBPF security monitor.
+However, as cool and revolutionary this technology is, I want to present a new anti-analysis technique where a malware sample propagated in any Linux environment can detect an active eBPF security monitor.
 But before we do that, let's dive a bit into writing eBPF programs, and build our own telemetry agent first!

 ## I Spy Malicious Behavior

 As mentioned previously, eBPF programs are require a C program to be loaded and compiled to run in kernelspace.
 IOVisor's [bcc](https://github.com/iovisor/bcc) project helps provide a nice level of abstraction to do this, so we'll use their bindings to Python to implement our "loader".

 eBPF allows a developer to instrument program functionality through several tracing interfaces.
-These come in many forms, such uprobes (userspace function hooking), kprobes/kretprobes (kernel function hooking), and tracepoints.
+These come in many forms, such as uprobes (userspace function hooking), kprobes/kretprobes (kernel function hooking), and tracepoints.
 We'll be using *tracepoints* because they are much more versatile, and have been well-documented and seen strong support.

 **Tracepoints** are nice as they allow us to instrument and attach callbacks on a diverse set of system events, not just kernel and userspace functions.
 In fact, for our case, we'll attach to the `raw_syscall:sys_enter` tracepoint to handle every system call executed for a specific target (this is also neat way to implement a `strace` clone).